India's growth in next 25 years will be clean, green, sustainable and reliable: Modi | Business

 ''We will fulfil all the expectations that the entire world has from us,'' he said.

+He said 'LIFE' or 'Lifestyle for Environment' is a vision of resilient and sustainable lifestyle that will come handy in dealing with the climate crisis and other unpredictable challenges of the future, as he listed the country's record in achieving the climate target well in advance of the target dates.

-The prime minister also called for making 'Mission LIFE' into a global mass movement and said it cane be done with P-3, which he described as 'Pro Planet People'.
+The prime minister also called for making 'Mission LIFE' into a global mass movement and said it can be done with P-3, which he described as 'Pro Planet People'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)